StefansCode/ESP32_Synth/README.md

 ## Software
+This project will be written in C++ and/or C.
 For the non-synth parts like the SD card reader or the screen, I will use libraries, but for the synth parts themselves I want to work as close to the hardware as possible.
 I also want to keep the synth part separate so that it can be used in other projects or even be made into a library.

 ## Features